 The future of the Naval Special Warfare’s SDV capability is focused on two submersible platforms: The Mark 11 (SWCS) and the Dry Combat Submersible (DCS).

 The Mark 11 comes with several upgrades over its Mark 8 predecessor, including increased operational range, more advanced sensors, better navigation systems, a new command-and-control structure that allows for the easy integration of new technologies, and an increased payload.
-It is approximately 23 feet long and is designed to carry two crew members, a pilot and navigator, along with a four-person combat diver team.
+It is approximately 23 feet long and is designed to carry two crew members, a pilot, and navigator, along with a four-person combat diver team.

-Both the Mark 8 and Mark 11 are flooded, meaning that the combat swimmers are exposed to the water, using the vehicle’s compressed air supply to breath during the transit and shifting to their Drager breathing apparatuses once close to the target.
+Both the Mark 8 and Mark 11 are flooded, meaning that the combat swimmers are exposed to the water, using the vehicle’s compressed air supply to breathe during the transit and shifting to their Drager breathing apparatuses once close to the target.

 At 40 feet, the DCS is almost twice the size of the SWCS and also four times heavier.
 But the increased size and weight come with a much longer operational range and payload, in addition to being more comfortable for the operators.
-While comfort may not sound essential, it becomes imperative when SEALs have to accomplish their mission after an eight-hour plus dive.
+While comfort may not sound essential, it becomes imperative when SEALs have to accomplish their mission after an eight-hour-plus dive.
 The DCS can hold two crew members and eight combat divers, twice that of the Mark 11.

 SDVs are quiet, hard to detect, and clandestine, making them the perfect chariot for covert and clandestine special operations.
 They can be launched from the water (both via surface ships and submarines), from land, and even from the air via helicopter.
-The most optimal launch method for stealth is underwater via a submarine’s Dry Dock Shelter (DDS), which is attached on top of a submarine.
+The most optimal launch method for stealth is underwater via a submarine’s Dry Dock Shelter (DDS), which is attached to the top of a submarine.

 However, SDVs aren’t a magic bullet for getting operators ashore without arousing suspicion.
 They’re limited by their low speed and short operational range and can be affected by environmental factors, such as water temperature and sea conditions.